atmandhol/docs-tap/supply-chain/reference/supplychain-cli/tanzu_supplychain_get.md

-## tanzu supplychain get

-Get supplychain
+Get details about a supplychain

 ### Synopsis